 Cook the vermicelli on low flame till it turns almost transparent and is easily mashed between the fingers.

-Add sugar only after vermicelli is cooked.
+Add sweetener (sugar) only after the vermicelli is cooked.

 Consistency of kheer: The consistency thickens as it cools down.
 Let the consistency be thin before switching off the flame so that it thickens later.